 It does not allow for longer lifecycles of certain appliance types, nor does it account for WEEE managed outside of the authorised system or count Electrical and Electronic Equipment (EEE) in still working order that is hoarded, in use or being reused.

-Despite WEEE Ireland compliance scheme financing the collection of more than 40,000 tons of WEEE on behalf of Members – our highest annual volume to date – WEEE Ireland are reporting a 54% takeback rate for 2022, impacted by increased consumption rates of new EEE and loss of WEEE in the reported system in areas outside of the scheme’s control.
-If we remove EEE volumes that are not available for collection i.e., long life products such as heat pumps or PV panels, that has considerable impact and demonstrates how an effective WEEE target must be introduced to properly measure and benchmark WEEE Ireland achievements.
-To learn more download the full report below.
+Despite WEEE Ireland compliance scheme financing the collection of more than 40,000 tons of WEEE on behalf of Members – our highest annual volume to date – WEEE Ireland reported a 54% takeback rate for 2022, and 53% for 2023 impacted by increased consumption rates of new electrical and electronic equipment (EEE) and loss of WEEE (Waste, Electrical and Electronic Equipment) in the reported system in areas outside of the scheme’s control.

 About Recycle IT